danielrcollins1/OED-Expanded/traps.md

 **Acid Vent**: Acid dumps into a 10’ radius area inflicting 4d6 points of acid damage.
 The targets can make a save vs. breath for half damage.

-**Spell**s: These traps work as per the spell description, at the lowest level required to cast.
+**Spells**: These traps work as per the spell description, at the lowest level required to cast.
 Targets must Save vs Wand where applicable.
 Trap-conjured Elementals are 8 HD (small).
 For deeper dungeon levels (where the dungeon level is greater than trap rank), add +2 to the caster level per degree of difference.